 NO FURTHER ACTIONS ARE NEEDED if you are using the suggested wet-lab pre-NGS protocol and you want to compare your sequences against a reference available at INSaFLU database.

 However, you may need to UPLOAD additional reference files to the user-restricted reference database.
 For instance, you may need to upload the A/H3N2 vaccine reference sequence for the season 2017/2018 (A/Hong Kong/4801/2014 virus), which is not freely available.

-- To upload additional references (FASTA format; maximum 50000 bp per file): GO TO References MENU and CHOOSE Add Reference
+To upload additional reference sequences, GO TO References MENU and CHOOSE Add Reference